 Hepatitis B (HBV)

 Hepatitis B is an infection of the liver.
 It is caused by the hepatitis B virus (HBV).
-The virus is most commonly spread through sex with an infected person and through sharing of contaminated needles and other drug-using paraphernalia.
+The virus is most commonly spread through sexual activity with an infected person and exposure to blood and body fluids.
 People with chronic HBV infection are at an increased risk of developing serious health complications.

 Symptoms

 Symptoms generally appear two to six months after initial contact with HBV.
 About 50 percent of those infected will develop symptoms.
-When symptoms appear in these people, they can include jaundice (yellowing of the skin and eyes), fatigue, loss of appetite, nausea, dark urine, pale stools, joint pain and pain in the stomach area.
-Individuals with chronic infection may develop scarring of the liver (cirrhosis) or liver cancer.
+When symptoms appear in these people, they can include jaundice (yellowing of the skin and eyes), fatigue, loss of appetite, nausea, dark urine, pale stools, joint pain and belly pain.
+People with chronic infection may develop health complications such as liver damage or liver cancer.

 Causes

-HBV is found in the blood and body fluids (semen, vaginal fluid and saliva) of an infected person.
-The virus is usually spread through sex.
-It is also spread through sharing of contaminated needles and other drug-using paraphernalia.
+HBV is found in the blood and body fluids (saliva, semen, and vaginal fluid) of an infected person.
+The virus is usually spread through sexual contact or contact with blood.
+Contact with blood can occur when sharing needles and other equipment for drug use.
+Pregnant people can pass on the infection to their baby during childbirth.

 HBV cannot be spread by coughing, sneezing, or touching or shaking hands.